xborn/exchanges-rates-nbp/README.md

 		nbp = Exchange::Import.new(nil, nil)

 ,parameters:

-date - default Date.today, you can pass another valid date args - optional parameters
+date - default Date.today, you can pass another valid date

+args - optional parameters

 Class instance has three important methods:

-#codes - returns currency symbols from table
+codes - returns currency symbols from table,

-#published_at - returns publication date exchange rates
+published_at - returns publication date exchange rates,

-#rates(currency) - returns currency rate at indicated date
+rates(currency) - returns currency rate at indicated date

 If you interested only selected currencies at indicated day use in this way: